nikhayes/FibPhoFlow/README.md

 ## Installation

-This package is currently available on PyPi for download with pip, but certain dependency issues associated with the HDF5 data storage related python packages, h5py and pytables, tend to cause build errors in different environments.
+This package is currently available on [PyPi](https://test.pypi.org/project/fibphoflow/) for download with [pip](https://pythonspeed.com/articles/conda-vs-pip/), but certain dependency issues associated with the HDF5 data storage related python packages, h5py and pytables, tend to cause build errors in different environments.
 The simplest way to use this python package is to use the python package manager, Anaconda.
-If you are trying to pip install this package without Conda you will need to download the C package HDF5. https://www.hdfgroup.org/downloads/hdf5/.
+If you are trying to pip install this package without Conda you will need to download the C package [HDF5](https://www.hdfgroup.org/downloads/hdf5/).
+The instructions that follow are for the Conda installation.

 ### Step 1:
 - Download [Anaconda](https://www.anaconda.com/download) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)